-The Best Easy Baked Italian Meatloaf Recipe is a tried and true family favorite bursting with rich meaty, garlic flavor and baked in a marinara sauce for a meatloaf dinner that doesn’t dry out and is low carb and gluten free!
+This tried and true family favorite recipe for Easy Baked Italian Meatloaf is bursting with rich meaty, garlic flavor and baked in a marinara sauce for a meatloaf dinner that doesn't dry out and is low carb and gluten free!

 I prefer to make a meatloaf smothered in marinara for a decidedly more Italian inspired twist - and it's rapidly become one of our family's favorite meals.

 The Best Easy Baked Italian Meatloaf Recipe isn't just delicious - it stays nice and moist and doesn't dry out when baking, thanks in part to baking it right in marinara.